Pair approximation for the $q$-voter model with independence on multiplex networks: The model

 \subsection{The models for multiplex networks}

 As mentioned in Sec.\ I a MN consists of a fixed set of $N$ nodes which are connected by many separately generated sets of edges called layers \cite{Boccaletti14,Lee14,Lee15}.
 For simplicity, in this paper MNs with only two layers denoted as $G^{(A)}$, $G^{(B)}$ are considered (so-called duplex networks); theoretical approach of Sec.\ III can be easily extended to the case with more than two layers.
 Thus, each node is characterized by two degrees $k^{(A)}$, $k^{(B)}$ defined as the numbers of edges attached to it within the respective layer.
 Moreover, it is assumed that the layers are independently generated complex networks with the degree distributions $P\left( k^{(A)}\right)$, $P\left( k^{(B)}\right)$ and with mean degrees of nodes $\langle k^{(A)}\rangle$, $\langle k^{(B)}\rangle$.
-Only MNs with fully overlapping layers are considered, such that each node has non-zero degree within each layer, $k^{(A)}>0$, $k^{(B)}>0$.
-Thus, the joint degree distribution is $P\left( k^{(A)}, k^{(B)}\right) = P\left( k^{(A)}\right) P\left( k^{(B)}\right)$.
-Detailed theoretical calculations and MC simulations are performed for the $q$-voter model with independence on MNs with layers characterized by identical degree distributions $P\left( k^{(A)}\right) = P\left( k^{(B)}\right)$, thus with $\langle k^{(A)}\rangle= \langle k^{(B)}\rangle$.
-In particular, the layers under study can be complex networks in the form of RRGs, ERGs and heterogeneous SF networks.
+Only MNs with layers with full overlap of nodes are considered, such that each node has non-zero degree within each layer, $k^{(A)}>0$, $k^{(B)}>0$; thus, full overlap of nodes means that there are no nodes which belong only to one, $G^{(A)}$ or $G^{(B)}$ layer, i.e., which have degree $k^{(B)}=0$ or $k^{(A)}=0$, respectively.
+Hence, the joint degree distribution is $P\left( k^{(A)}, k^{(B)}\right) = P\left( k^{(A)}\right) P\left( k^{(B)}\right)$.
+In particular, this means that any correlations exist neither between the degrees $k^{(A)}$, $k^{(B)}$ of nodes nor between the edges in the sense that the probability that two agents are neighbors within one layer is independent of that if they are neighbors within the other layer, i.e., there is no other than accidental edge overlap \cite{Min15}.
+Consequently, the LOCAL\&AND ar GLOBAL\&AND spin flip rates (Sec.
+II.A) can be, at least to some extent, factorized into terms related to consecutive layers which facilitates analytic calculations within the PA.
+Nevertheless, influence of the above-mentioned degree and edge correlations on the behavior of the $q$-voter model on appropriately constructed MNs can be important and deserves further investigation.